-We provide Executive Officer functions to the ACT Care Coordinator when people are placed on a Community Care Order (CCO) by the ACT Civil and Administrative Tribunal.
+We also provide executive officer functions to the ACT Care Coordinator when people are placed on a community care order by the ACT Civil and Administrative Tribunal.

 A Community Care Order can be made under the Mental Health Act 2015 when:

 There is no age restriction on who may be placed on a community care order.